Neurofeedback trains the brain like exercise and helps it to learn healthier patterns and rhythms to function more optimally.

 We use neurofeedback in our therapy because it decreases symptoms of trauma, ADHD, depression, and anxiety as well as increasing focus and emotional balance.

-The team at NeuroTherapy and Trauma Center of Utah helps children and adults recover from trauma and improve their behavior.
-We provide compassionate counseling and make it even more effective by combining it with neurotherapy and sensory integration.
+The team at Neurofeedback and Counseling of Utah helps children and adults recover from trauma and improve their behavior.
+We provide compassionate counseling and make it even more effective by combining it with neurofeedback and sensory integration.
 Read one mother’s experience with neurofeedback for her son.

 - We specialize in neurotherapy, a brain-based approach to healing.